Chart Color Schemes

 Palmerston - South lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Palmerston - South's population, as of Nov 2025, is approximately 8,843.
-This figure represents an increase of 2,392 people since the 2021 Census, which recorded a population of 6,451.
-The growth is inferred from ABS data: an estimated resident population of 8,546 in June 2024 and an additional 482 validated new addresses post-Census.
-This results in a density ratio of 354 persons per square kilometer, indicating ample space for further development.
-Between the 2021 Census and Nov 2025, Palmerston - South's population grew by 37.1%, outpacing both national (8.9%) and SA4 region averages.
-The primary driver of this growth was interstate migration, contributing approximately 66.8% of overall population gains.
+Palmerston - South's population is around 8,843 as of Nov 2025.
+This reflects an increase of 2,392 people since the 2021 Census, which reported a population of 6,451 people.
+The change is inferred from the estimated resident population of 8,546 from the ABS as of June 2024 and an additional 482 validated new addresses since the Census date.
+This level of population equates to a density ratio of 354 persons per square kilometer.
+Palmerston - South's growth rate of 37.1% since the 2021 census exceeded the national average of 8.9%.
+Population growth for the area was primarily driven by interstate migration, contributing approximately 66.8% of overall population gains during recent periods.

-However, natural growth and overseas migration also played positive roles.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch applies age cohort-based growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Looking ahead, demographic trends suggest significant population increases across statistical areas nationwide.
-Palmerston - South is forecast to grow by 2,187 persons to reach a total of 11,030 by 2041, reflecting an overall increase of 21.4% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and to estimate growth post-2032, AreaSearch applies growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Based on demographic trends, a significant population increase is forecast for Palmerston - South.
+The area is expected to grow by 2,187 persons to 2041, reflecting an increase of 21.4% over the 17 years.

 Frequently Asked Questions - Population